-Dental X-rays are a useful diagnostic tool when helping Dr. Tully detect damage and disease not visible during a regular dental exam such as:
+Dental X-rays are a useful diagnostic tool when helping our doctors detect damage and disease not visible during a regular dental exam such as:

 - small areas of decay between the teeth or below fillings